vg-cloud/210930unauthAmplify/Readme.md

 ## Demo of the app
 This video shows both apps in use.
 The teacher will authenticate and will start entering the exam results.
 A student will use another app to view results, which will be refreshed automatidally

+**30-Sep-21 When I tried to record the demo and I tried to login in the first app, I got the error message: 'The quota has been exceeded.'
+I will try again tomorrow**

 ### List of AWS Services and Tools used in this tutorial